Machine learning with neural networks: Overfitting and cross validation

-Now consider a classification problem where inputs must be classified into $M$ mutually exclusive classes.
-An example is the \href{http://yann.lecun.com/exdb/mnist/}{MNIST} data set of hand-written digits (Section \ref{sec:MNIST}) where $M=10$.
-Another example is given in Table \ref{tab:2problems}, with $M=3$.
-In both examples one of the targets $t_i^{(\mu)}=1$ while the others equal zero, for a given input $\ve\xi^{(\mu)}$.
-As a consequence, $\sum_i^M t_i^{(\mu)}=1$.
-Assume that the network has sigmoid outputs, $O_i^{(\mu)}=\sigma(b_i^{(\mu)})$.
-To classify input $\ve\xi^{(\mu)}$ from the network outputs $O_i^{(\mu)}$ we compute for the given value of $\mu$:
+As a third example, consider a classification problem where inputs must be classified into $M$ mutually exclusive classes, such as the \href{http://yann.lecun.com/exdb/mnist/}{MNIST} data set of hand-written digits (Section \ref{sec:MNIST}) where $M=10$.
+Another example is given in Table \ref{tab:2problems}, with $M=3$ classes.
+In both cases, one of the targets equals unity while all others equal zero.
+As a consequence, the targets sum to unity: $\sum_i^M t_i^{(\mu)}=1$.
+Now assume that the network has sigmoid outputs , $O_i^{(\mu)}=\sigma(b_i^{(\mu)})$.
+To classify input $\ve x^{(\mu)}$ from the network outputs $O_i^{(\mu)}$ we define

 In all cases, the {\em classification accuracy} is defined as $(1-C)\,100\%$, it is usually quoted in percent.